Text by Sam Logan.

 On 4150-style carburetors, as displayed in these illustrations, the boost venturii reside within the main venturii and low pressure (partial vacuum) is created by the constricting shape of their bores—the bores’ narrowest part—which causes air speed to increase and, as a result, a siphoning effect is introduced at the boost venturii’ tiny air-fuel discharge orifices and through the air-fuel metering circuits back to the fuel bowls.
 The faster the air speed in the venturii, the more fuel is withdrawn from the bowls, thus unleashing optimum engine power.
 As the fuel bowls are vented to barometric pressure—an area of greater positive pressure than that of the discharge orifice in the venturii—the air-fuel mixture is compelled to travel from the bowls to the boost venturii of the running engine.

-However, on powerful engines at high speed or under high load, main jets cannot provide sufficient fuel without adversely affecting the carburetor’s performance at lower engine speeds, and power valves were introduced to resolve this difficulty.
+On powerful engines at high speed or under high load, main jets cannot provide sufficient fuel without adversely affecting the carburetor’s performance at lower engine speeds, and power valves were introduced to resolve this difficulty.
 Vacuum operated and located on the carburetor’s metering block and residing between and above the main jets, they have direct access to the fuel bowl, see illustration No. 8 below.

 To make the phase changes from liquid to vapor, fuel needs to be emulsified (mixed with air), atomized (separated into fine particles), vaporized (transformed to a gaseous state), and compressed in order for it to produce energy.
 The carburetor takes responsibility for the emulsification and the atomization processes while the vaporization occurs on the hot surfaces from combustion.
 Complete combustion and best fuel economy requires an air-fuel mixture of almost 15:1.
 Best power is achieved around 12.5:1.